 But even with this incredible opportunity, come the unique challenges of sequencing.

 The purpose of this article is to educate you on how to intelligently sequence a yoga class.
-This article is directed towards yoga teachers, but yoga students looking for inspiration in their home practice will also greatly benefit.
+This article is directed towards yoga sequences for teachers, but yoga students looking for inspiration in their home practice will also benefit.

-I will show you my tried and tested formula, I will provide posture and transition examples, and you will learn more ideas to layer on top of a linear sequence.
+I will show you my tried and tested formula on how to sequence a yoga class.
+I’ll provide posture and transition examples, and you will learn more ideas to layer on top of a linear sequence.
 You’ll walk away able to easily integrate what you’ve learned into your own class all in a safe and effective manner.

 Are you ready to dive in?
 Good.
 Me too. 🙂